vertexproject/synapse/docs/synapse/userguides/ug011_storm_basics.rst

 From an analysis standpoint, this feature means that Storm can parallel an analyst's natural thought process: "show me X data...that's interesting, show me the Y data that relates to X...hm, take only this subset of results from Y and show me any relationship to Z data…" and so on.

-From a practical standpoint, it means that "order matters" when constructing a Storm query.
-A lengthy Storm query is not evaluated "as a whole"; instead Synapse parses each component of the query in order, evaluating each component individually as it goes.
-The Cortex runtime(s) executing the Storm query keep a list of lifted nodes in memory while performing lifts, pivots, data modification, and so on.
-Various operators may add or remove nodes from this "working set", or clear the set entirely; as such the in-memory set is continually changing based on the last-used operator.
+From a practical standpoint, it means that **order matters** when constructing a Storm query.
+A lengthy Storm query is not evaluated as a whole.
+Instead, Synapse parses each component of the query in order, evaluating each component individually as it goes.
+The Cortex runtime(s) executing the Storm query keep a list of lifted nodes in memory while performing the requested lifts, pivots, data modification, and so on.
+The operators used may add or remove nodes from this "working set", or clear the set entirely; as such the in-memory set is continually changing based on the last-used operator.
 Particularly when first learning Storm, users are encouraged to break down complex queries into their component parts, and to validate the output (results) after the addition of each operator to the overall query.

 Syntax Conventions
 ------------------

-The Synapse documentation provides numerous examples of both abstract syntax (usage statements) and specific queries.
+The Synapse documentation provides numerous examples of both abstract Storm syntax (usage statements) and specific Storm queries.
 The following conventions are used for Storm usage statements:

 * Items that must be entered literally on the command line are in **bold.** These items include the command name and literal characters.
 * Items representing variables that must be replaced by a name are in *italics*.
 * **Bold** brackets are literal characters.
 Parameters enclosed in non-bolded brackets are optional.
-* Parameters not enclosed in brackets are required.
+* Parameters **not** enclosed in brackets are required.
 * A vertical bar signifies that you choose only one parameter.
 For example, ``[ a | b ]`` indicates that you can choose a, b, or nothing.
 * Ellipses ( ``...`` ) signify the parameter can be repeated on the command line.

 Whitespace may be used in the examples for formatting and readability.
 Synapse will parse Storm input with or without whitespace (e.g., the Synapse parser will strip / ignore whitespace in Storm queries; the exception is that whitespace within double-quoted strings is preserved, such as the timestamp in the example below).

-For example, the following are equivalent:
+For example, the following Storm queries are equivalent to the Synapse parser:

 ``addnode( inet:fqdn , woot.com , : created = "2017-08-15 01:23" )``